For all your legal challenges...

 Where companies have a group structure, the reporting requirements apply to each separate legal entity within the group that has at least 250 employees, not the group as a whole.

 The report must be submitted together with a statement signed by a director or partner, or by a member of the business's governing body or its most senior employee, confirming its accuracy.
 These must be published on the business's website, so that they are accessible to employees and the general public, and retained online for three years so that year-on-year comparisons can be made.
-In addition, employers must upload the same information to a government website – the Gender Pay Gap Viewing Service.
+In addition, employers are required to upload the same information to a website designated by the Secretary of State.

 The initial intention was to 'name and shame' employers who fail to comply with their gender pay reporting duties and to keep the issue of penalties under review.
 However, the Explanatory Notes to the Regulations make clear that failure to comply with an obligation under them constitutes an 'unlawful act' within the meaning of Section 34 of the Equality Act 2006, which empowers the Equality and Human Rights Commission to take enforcement action.